alexfernandez/inits/README.md

 ## API

-The following functions and events are available.
+The following functions and events are exported directly by `inits`.

 ### inits.init(callback)